Areas covered by the programme

 The master’s is underpinned by an interdisciplinary foundation programme, equipping you with broad knowledge from research and practice about circular economy, resource efficiency and sustainable development.
 You will gain insight into the fundamental principles of a sustainable transformation in sectors ranging from food to energy management.
 Both the modules and the teaching staff on the programme are put together to be interdisciplinary.

-After the foundation programme, focused specialisation becomes a possibility.
+After the foundation programme, focused specialisation is possible.
 Thanks to a generous range of focus modules, you can pursue your personal interests in depth, not only in theory but also in practice with individual projects.
 Internships are an additional means of acquiring skills in specific areas.

 The new master’s programme brings together subject knowledge on circular economy and sustainability from all departments at BFH.
 Benefit from the scholarly expertise of leading researchers and pursue your studies at the cutting edge of applied research.